I always like those yoga pants that you can fold over. Pretty much yoga clothes in general are pretty stylish.posted

 i’d rather keep wearing what i’ve been wearing lately (shorts, sneakers and a t-shirt) in order to reach my goals and look better on my favorite outfits.

-to everyone else: thanks for your opinion and i might try and find some yoga clothes — they seem perfect and cute for the situation.posted almost 6 years ago
+to everyone else: thanks for your opinion and i might try and find some yoga clothes — they seem perfect and cute for the situation.posted over 6 years ago

 Yeah I’ve got the same problem!
 Have just started going to the gym again and I really hate the boring gym fashion.
 I don’t understand why sports stuff can’t look great. :-(